calzzone/Behind-Error-Bars/content/posts/Covid-19.md

 ---
-title: "Covid-19 analysis in Romania by Mar 21, 2020"
+title: "Covid-19 analysis in Romania by Mar 22, 2020"
 date: 2020-03-21T20:00:00+02:00
-linktitle: "Covid-19 analysis in Romania by Mar 21, 2020"
+linktitle: "Covid-19 analysis in Romania by Mar 22, 2020"
-summary: "I wanted to make my own predictions on the Covid-19 epidemic in Romania, where I live.
+summary: "[UPDATED Mar 22, 2020] I wanted to make my own predictions on the Covid-19 epidemic in Romania, where I live.
 Although Romanian authorities report confirmed cases several times a day, I decided to use data from [Our World in Data](https://ourworldindata.org/coronavirus), specifically from the [full dataset csv file](https://covid.ourworldindata.org/data/ecdc/full_data.csv) linked among their sources.
 They claim is that the data is updated daily at 20:00 London time.
 I can live with a small delay.
-By the time I uploaded this, the total number of cases in Romania was at least 367, but the data that I downloaded shoed 308.
+By the time I uploaded this, the total number of cases in Romania was at least 433 with the first two deaths this morning, but the data that I downloaded showed 367 and no deaths.
 I will regularly update this post, as new data is available or as I get new ideas."
 categories:
   - "Posts"
 tags: